caketaster/PP3--CYOA/README.md

 ![Manual testing chart](images/manual.jpg)

-When prompted to start the game, any stripped input other than Y/y will re-prompt the player to start the game.
+- When prompted to start the game, any stripped input other than Y/y will re-prompt the player to start the game.

-When asked for their name, a completely blank input will result in a name being assigned to the player.
+- When asked for their name, a completely blank input will result in a name being assigned to the player.

-The name input is also stripped of leading and trailing blank spaces before being processed.
+- The name input is also stripped of leading and trailing blank spaces before being processed.

-When asked for their hometown, a blank input will result in a town being assigned to the game.
+- When asked for their hometown, a blank input will result in a town being assigned to the game.

-In the majority of further choices [generally a choice of "1“ or ”2“] blank spaces are stripped and any choice other than the prescribed "1", "2" or occasionally "3" will result in the question being reprompted.
+- In the majority of further choices [generally a choice of "1“ or ”2“] blank spaces are stripped and any choice other than the prescribed "1", "2" or occasionally "3" will result in the question being reprompted.

 ## Outstanding Defects
 Many of my lines were well over 80 characters, and I used # noqa liberally.
-I saw no reason to break long pieces of text into short lines when they wrap perfectly well.
+I saw no reason to break long pieces of text into short lines when they wrap perfectly well in VS Code.
+I acknowledge that another way would be to manually wrap long lines in tripple quotes.

 # Deployment
 The app was deployed to Heroku using the following steps: